EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/getting-started/resource-types.md

 ## Configuring KurrentDB

-The [`KurrentDB.spec.configuration` yaml field](#kurrentdbspec) may contain any valid configuration values for Kurrent DB.
+The [`KurrentDB.spec.configuration` yaml field](#kurrentdbspec) may contain any valid configuration values for KurrentDB.
 However, some values may be unnecessary, as the Operator provides some defaults, while other values may be ignored, as the Operator may override them.

 The Operator-defined default configuration values, which may be overridden by the user's